ericchu94/chat/documentation/BRD.md

 * Create a single chat room where users can chat with other users in realtime
   * Messages are text only
   * Messages are displayed in chonological order
+  * A timestamp must be displayed for each message
   * Messages are seen by all users, including previous messages

 ### Module 2 - Authentication